calebrwalk5/schima/README.md

 # Schima
-Schima is a generative adversarial network that generates shapes
+Schima is a GAN that is trying to learn the Mandelbrot set